A brain abscess is a pocket of pus in the brain.

 - Usually, drainage of the pus with a needle or surgery to remove the abscess

-- Drugs to reduce swelling and pressure
+- Sometimes drugs to reduce swelling and pressure

 A brain abscess is fatal unless treated with antibiotics and possibly surgery.
 The most commonly used antibiotics are

 These antibiotics may be used together until doctors determine which specific antibiotic is most effective against the organism causing the abscess.
 Antibiotics are usually given for 4 to 8 weeks, and MRI or CT is repeated every 2 weeks or more frequently to monitor the response to treatment.

 For large abscesses and abscesses that become larger despite antibiotic treatment, a surgeon drains the abscess with a needle (using stereotactic techniques to guide placement of the needle) or does open surgery to remove the entire abscess.